-I joined the Center for Reproducible Science (CRS) at the EBPI as a postdoctoral fellow in November 2018.
-Before coming to Zurich, I was an SNF mobility fellow at Warwick University (Dept. of Statistics) and Oxford University (Big Data Institute) to develop methods for functional brain connectivity.
+I joined the Center for Reproducible Science (CRS) at the EBPI as a postdoctoral fellow with Leo Held.
+Before working at UZH, I was an SNF mobility fellow at Warwick University (Department of Statistics) and Oxford University (Big Data Institute) to develop methods for functional brain connectivity.
 I completed a master’s degree in psychology (major) and computer science (minor) as well as a PhD in Neuroscience at the University of Bern.
-My main expertise is methods in psychiatry research, for example, analysis of neuroimaging data, or the development of novel methods to study brain connectivity.
+My main expertise is methods in psychiatry research, for example, analysis of neuroimaging data and the development of novel methods in computational neuroscience to study brain connectivity.

 My main responsibilities are teaching courses in Good Research Practice across faculties.
 I organize a journal club related to reproducible research named ReproducibiliTea, and I teach biostatistics at medical school.
-I'm currently writing a series Reproducibility Notes in the magazine Significance.
+I'm currently writing a series named Reproducibility Notes in the journal Significance.

 My current research projects and preregistered study protocols are listed below.

 - Assessing publication bias in clinical trials across different specialties in medicine

 - Audrey Yeo (StwF funding 2019-2000)

 - Giuachin Kreiliger (Master Thesis in Biostatistics, 2019)

 I receive funding from StwF for my project "Computational infrastructure to foster open and reproducible reanalysis of scientific data (FORRESD).
 The address of the server is crs.epbi.uzh.ch and is used in the above-mentioned research projects to build large scale databases for meta-research and for the reanalysis of published research.